MarcelineVQ/AutoMarker/README.md

 * Marks soldiers that are getting too close during KT Fight
 * Marks Fankriss worms as they spawn
 * Marks Solinus adds when they spawn based on best kill prio
+* Marks Rupturan fragments when they spawn
+* Marks Mephistroph double-doomguards when they spawn
 * Informs you of Jed Runewatcher being present in Blackrock Spire

 ___